CondeNast/recipe_plugin/plugin/readme.txt

 * Support for hyperlinks in summary, ingredients and instructions
 * Removal of "\" characters introduced by entity encoding

+1.3 Features Release

-1.2.2 Print recipes from multi-recipe posts.
-Remove non-UTF-8 characters from readme.txt.
+* Print recipes from multi-recipe posts.

-1.2.3 New zlrecipe-placeholder.png art.
+* New instructions in zlrecipe-placeholder.png art.

-1.2.4 print-output-copyright-statement implementation.
+* Print output copyright statement and URL implementation.

 == Upgrade Notice ==